Leibniz’s Influence on Kant

 Kant criticized arguments for God’s existence (presumably brought to his attention through Wolff’s Theologia Naturalis) that departed from the premise that the concept of God is noncontradictory as fallacious hyperrationalism.
 The Leibnizian argument rested, he thought, on the uncritical notion that every noncontradictory concept was a possible thing (20:302), though it is unclear why he attacks this claim in particular.
 Kant did not think any rationalistic proofs for the existence of God actually worked, though, at least before the mauling it received at the hands of Hume, he considered the physico-theological argument the best available.
 He noted perceptively the arbitrariness of merging into one theological idea a creator and a judge.
 Without revelation, we might be drawn to the ideas of a creator God, but why would we suppose this same being to have the power of reward and punishment after death?
 Taking a page from Locke, Kant decided that, since the existence of God was unknowable, philosophical effort should be directed to the idea of God, especially the separate functions that the idea of God plays in regulating our moral conduct ( judge concept) and our mode of address to the problems of form and function in the organic realm (creator concept).
 The distinction between the realm of grace and the realm of nature, one standing under moral laws of reward and punishment, the other under natural laws, Kant describes as a “practically necessary idea of reason” (KRV A 812 f/B 840).
 We conceive the world both as a community of active spirits, willing and representing, and as an aggregate of objects in mechanical interplay and shift perspectives as needed.

-For Kant, philosophy is a stern and masculine discipline frequently calling for graceless prose; the enchanting views of the Monadology are antithetical to its purpose.
-We know that Kant purported to dislike, though he almost certainly used, the popularizations and salon philosophy associated with such semi-Leibnizian works as Bernard Fontenelle's Dialogues on the Plurality of Worlds (1696), Emilie du Chatelet's Institutions de physique (1740), and Euler's Letters to a German Princess (1768–72) (7:229–30).
+For Kant, philosophy is a stern discipline frequently calling for graceless prose.
+After publishing several floridly written popular works, and after acquiring his knowledge of physics through such accessible expositions as Bernard Fontenelle’s Dialogues on the Plurality of Worlds (1696), Emilie du Chatelet’s Institutions of Physics (1740), and Euler’s Letters to a German Princess (1768–72) (7:229–30), Kant traded literary charm for technicality, rigor, and repetition, especially in the first two Critiques.
+The enchanting views of the Monadology which Leibniz himself may have regarded as a jeu d’esprit were antithetical to philosophy’s true purpose.
 Yet Kant finally aestheticizes Leibniz, claiming that he meant only to express a view of the world that is true in its own way.
 The history of philosophy, Kant suggests, is not to be assessed in terms of right and wrong doctrines.
 To accuse Leibniz or Plato of errors is to take them as authorities, as one takes Cicero as the standard for Latin, and this is a confusion; for “there are no classical authors in Philosophy” (8: 218).

 - Allison, Henry (ed.), 1973, The Kant-Eberhard Controversy, Baltimore: Johns Hopkins University Press.